-Other intangible assets are valued at 0 in the economic balance sheet above and the same is for the financial statements prepared under IFRS.
+Other intangible assets are valued at kEUR 0 in the economic balance sheet above and kEUR 87 in the financial statements prepared under IFRS.
+The amount represents licences and software development and implementation costs that will be used in the future to facilitate the company's reporting under IFRS17.